alphajuliet/advent-2021/README.md

 However, like in Day 2, I got to use my favourite `map` and `reduce`; a day without using a `for` loop is a good day.
 I refactored my solution a little at the end to make it more attractive but it's still a little clunkier than I'd like it.

+### Day 4

+Sometimes in these puzzles you can see a shortcut to solving the problem, in others you just have to grind out the solution.
+This is one of those.
+Part 1 is pretty tough, or at least the way I did it.
+The game of bingo is easy enough, but the scoring calculation requires keeping track of a bunch more information that became painful.
+Also, finding if there is a filled row or column doesn't lend itself to a nifty one-liner.
+Maybe I just picked the wrong data representation.

+I'm really close to the answer in part 2.
+I can get down to the finding the second-last winning board, but haven't quite got the final one.
+There is some subtle error in my code that is holding me back.
+I am putting this one on hold, and maybe I'll come back to it.

+### Day 5

+Finding overlapping points between different line segments in 2D integer space is a nice little puzzle once you've parsed the input into endpoints.
+I could also leverage some code I used in Advent 2019 to solve Part 1.

 ## License

 Copyright © 2021 Andrew Joyner